jpegleg/enchantress/README.md

 ```

-This is an "overkill" amount of Argon2, as 1 round of Argon2 is already plenty.
+This is an "overkill" amount of Argon2, as 1 round of Argon2 is already plenty, assuming you have at least 19MB of RAM.

 The AES-256 uses that final key material and a nonce that has time data and random data from the system.